awsdocs/aws-cli-user-guide/doc_source/install-cliv2-linux-mac.md

    $ sudo ./aws/install
    ```

    The installation command is a file named `install` found in the newly unzipped `aws` folder\.
 By default, the files are all installed to `/usr/local/aws`, and a symlink is created in `/usr/local/bin`\.
 The command includes `sudo` to grant write permissions to those folders\.
 You can install without `sudo` if you specify folders that you already have write permissions to\.

    You can use the following parameters with the `install` command to specify those folders:
+**Important**
+Ensure that the paths you provide to the `-i` and `-b` parameters contain no volume name or folder names that contain any space characters or other white space characters\.
+If there is a space, the installation fails\.
    + `--install-dir` or `-i`

      This option specifies the folder to copy all of the files to\.
 This example installs the files to a folder named `/usr/local/aws-cli`\.
 You must have write permissions to `/usr/local` to create this folder\.